 While you can hike to the top and get an idea of the scale and size of the gorge.
 You’ll also get a fantastic view of the surrounding area that’s worth the trip alone!

 Kakadu National Park is one of the biggest national parks in Australia.
 It’s so big that it covers a similar area to Wales at 19,804 km2 (7,646 sq mi), which is insane!

 As you can imagine, you’ll struggle to see all of Kakadu.
 You’d need a good couple of months to do that.
 However, you can see a lot in two to three days, which is probably the right amount of time to see the park.

 You’ll see plenty of rock formations and landscapes that will blow you away.
 You’ll also see lots of aboriginal sites such as Ubirr and Nourlangie that have paintings that date back thousands of years, in one case 20,000 years!

 An important thing to note is that it’s better to visit during the dry season, which runs from May to October, as a lot of the sites are shut during the wet season.

 Tropic of Capricorn

-The Tropic of Capricorn runs right through the Northern Territory and is why you’ll find the air becoming more humid and the landscape starts to change as you head north.
+The Tropic of Capricorn runs right through the Northern Territory, and that is why you’ll find the air becoming more humid and the landscape starting to change as you head north.

 One of the coolest landmarks in Northern Territory is the marker that locates where the Tropic of Capricorn is.